NolwenDEV/Utilities/README.md

 [ConfigAnnotation](https://github.com/NolwenDEV/Utilities/tree/Main/ConfigAnnotation) is a tool to help you managing config files in your Spigot plugins.
 Refer to the [README](https://github.com/NolwenDEV/Utilities/blob/Main/ConfigAnnotation/README.md) to learn how to use it !

+## Registrar

+[Registrar](https://github.com/NolwenDEV/Utilities/tree/Main/Registrar) is a tool to help you registering commands and listeners with just two lines instead of many.
+Refer to the [README](https://github.com/NolwenDEV/Utilities/blob/Main/Registrar/README.md) to learn how to use it !

 ## Licensing

 My utilities is under the "[GNU General Public License v3.0](https://github.com/NolwenDEV/Utilities/blob/Main/LICENSE)".